upros/tls-pok/draft-ietf-emu-bootstrapped-tls.md

 A performance versus storage tradeoff a server can choose is to precompute the identity of every bootstrapped key with every hash algorithm that it uses in TLS and use that to quickly lookup the bootstrap key and generate the PSK.
 Servers that choose not to employ this optimization will have to do a runtime check with every bootstrap key it holds against the identity the client provides.

+Test vectors for derivation of an EPSK External Identity from a BSK are given in the appendix.

 ## TLS 1.3 Handshake Details

 The client includes the "tls_cert_with_extern_psk" extension in the ClientHello, per {{!RFC8773}}.
 The client identifies the BSK public key by inserting the serialized content of ImportedIdentity into the PskIdentity.identity in the PSK extension, per {{!RFC9258}}.
 The client MUST also include the {{!RFC7250}} "client_certificate_type" extension in the ClientHello and MUST specify type of RawPublicKey.